pranavRedBus/cse15l-lab-reports/LabReport1.md

 ```
 > Working directory: **/home/lecture1**
 >
-> The `'cat'` command cannot concatenate directories as there could be multiple files that can be opened from them, and there is no text contained directly under them.
-Therefore, the terminal would not know what to print, leading to an error
+> The `cat` command cannot concatenate directories as there could be multiple files that can be opened from them, and there is no text contained directly under them.
+Therefore, the terminal would not know what to print, leading to an error.
 >
-> Error.
+> Error: `cat` returned a message explaining why it cannot concatenate `messages` rather than the contents of the argument since, as mentioned earlier, it is meant to concatenate the text/writing in a file, which it cannot do when provided with a terminal.

 ## Example 3- File